jnozzi/cocoadev.com/markdown/RefactoringImprovingTheDesignOfExistingCode.md

-Book by General/MartinFowler &al. about refactoring.
+Book by MartinFowler &al. about refactoring.

-General/WhatIsRefactoring ?
+WhatIsRefactoring ?

-One of the important books whose concepts should be known to all General/ObjectOrientedProgrammers.
+One of the important books whose concepts should be known to all ObjectOrientedProgrammers.

 http://www.amazon.com/exec/obidos/tg/detail/-/0201485672